-- Baking tray and some parchment paper to line if necessary
+- Baking tray parchment/baking paper to line if necessary

 - Mixing bowl

-- 350 grams firm tofu about 2 1/2 cups.
-Press between some kitchen towel paper to remove excess liquid.
+- 350 grams firm tofu Press between some kitchen towel paper to remove excess liquid.

-- Mix all the ingredients, except the corn-flour, and leave to marinade for a few hours if possible, If not at least 10 minutes is fine.1 tablespoon olive oil, 1 tablespoon soy sauce, 1 tablespoon nutritional yeast flakes, 1 teaspoon garlic powder, 1 teaspoon onion powder
+- Mix all the ingredients, except the cornflour, and leave to marinade for a few hours if possible, if not at least 10 minutes is fine.1 tablespoon olive oil, 1 tablespoon soy sauce, 1 tablespoon nutritional yeast flakes, 1 teaspoon garlic powder, 1 teaspoon onion powder

-- Mix the corn-flour through the marinated tofu.Lay out the tofu onto the baking tray.
+- Mix the cornflour through the marinated tofu.Lay out the tofu onto the baking tray.1 tablespoon cornflour

 - Bake for 25 minutes, turning halfway, or until the tofu is golden and crispy.